oscal-club/awesome-oscal/README.md

 - [Defense Unicorn's go-oscal](https://github.com/defenseunicorns/go-oscal): a Golang library to generate OSCAL data types.

 - [DRTConfidence](https://www.drtconfidence.com): GRC Platform supporting all OSCAL artifacts (catalog, profile, ssp, sap, sar, poa&m) with FedRAMP extensions and validations implemented out of the box.
 Available in a FedRAMP JAB High authorized Government Cloud Center.

+- [EasyDynamics oscal.io](https://oscal.io): a community site, like OSCAL Club, with a list of tools from or for the community.

 - [EasyDynamics OSCAL REST API Draft Standard](https://github.com/EasyDynamics/oscal-rest): an emerging standard for REST APIs to encourage all tool vendors to make a conformant API surface to reduce future churn in supporting heterogenous APIs for OSCAL-friendly tools and services.